Least Concern

 Least concern species are abundant in nature and have over 10,000 individuals with no significant declines to their population.

-These birds are really colorful and fun to look at!
-They have bright red bills that stand out against their beautiful blue bodies.
-Their heads are black and feature a speckled crown, along with orange skin around their eyes that adds even more charm.
-One of the coolest things about these birds is their long, bright blue tails!
-When they fly, their tails spread out into a diamond shape, which looks super cool in the air.
-These lively birds are part of the corvid family, which includes crows, and they are known for being very smart and playful!
+The Red-Billed Blue Magpie are colorful birds have bright red bills that stand out against their blue bodies.
+Their black heads feature a speckled crown and orange skin around their eyes, adding charm.
+One of their coolest traits is their long, bright blue tails that spread into a diamond shape when they fly.
+As part of the corvid family, which includes crows, they are known for their intelligence and playful, mischievous nature!

-These small, short-tailed starlings are quite unique with their long, narrow beaks and round bodies.
-Adults are particularly striking, featuring black heads and beautiful iridescent feathers that shimmer in shades of blue to green on their backs, chests, wings, and tails.
-One of their most distinguishing features is their vibrant red-orange belly, which is nicely separated from the blue chest by a white bar.
-Additionally, their under-tail feathers and wing linings are white, adding to their colorful appearance.
-These starlings are not only eye-catching but also bring a lively presence to their habitats, making them a delight to observe!
+The Superb Starling is a small, short-tailed starling with long, narrow beaks and round bodies.
+Adults are striking, with black heads and iridescent feathers that shimmer in blue and green.
+Their vibrant red-orange bellies are separated from the blue chests by a white bar, while their under-tail feathers and wing linings are also white.

-These small birds have relatively large heads, giving them a charming and unique appearance.
-They have distinctive downward-curved beaks that help them catch insects and short legs for perching.
-Their beautiful plumage features a cream-colored head and chest, dark blue bellies and wings, and a light blue stripe on their wings and tail, making them quite colorful!
-One of their most remarkable features is their tail, which has two small streamers that trail behind them as they fly.
-This not only adds to their beauty but also makes them easily recognizable in the air.
-These birds are a joy to watch as they roll and swoop through the skies, showcasing their graceful flight and vibrant colors!
+Blue-Bellied Rollers are small birds with large heads.
+They have downward-curved beaks for catching insects and short legs for perching.
+Their plumage features a cream-colored head and chest, dark blue bellies and wings, with a light blue stripe on their wings and tail.
+Their tails have two streamers that trail behind them in flight, adding to their beauty and making them easily recognizable.

-These birds are vibrant and colorful, with a striking green body and a yellowish bill and iris that make them stand out.
-Males are especially eye-catching, featuring a pale grey head with a black nape (the back of their head), a bright yellow throat, and stunning golden yellow and pink feathers under their tails.
-On the other hand, females and young birds have entirely green plumage, which helps them blend in with their surroundings.
-This beautiful coloring not only makes the males look impressive but also helps the females stay camouflaged, especially when they are nesting or caring for their young!
+The Black-Naped Fruit Doves are vibrant birds have striking green bodies and yellowish bills and irises.
+Males are especially eye-catching, with a pale gray head, black nape, bright yellow throat, and stunning golden yellow and pink feathers under their tails.
+In contrast, females and young birds sport entirely green plumage, aiding in camouflage.
+This colorful distinction not only makes males look impressive, but also helps females blend in, especially while nesting or caring for their young!

-The Black and White Argentine Tegu is the largest species of tegus and is famous for its striking black and white coloration.
-They have a beautiful pattern of black bands or stripes across their bodies.
-Male tegus are known to have bigger jowls, or "chubby cheeks," which they use to attract mates.
-These fascinating reptiles also have a forked tongue, which helps them pick up scent particles from different directions, allowing them to better understand their surroundings and what they’re smelling.
-Tegus are terrestrial creatures, meaning they spend a lot of time on the ground, and they are excellent diggers, making them skilled at finding food and shelter!
+The Black and White Argentine Tegu is the largest tegu species, known for its striking black and white coloration and beautiful patterns of black bands across its body.
+Males have larger jowls, or "chubby cheeks," to attract mates.
+These reptiles have a forked tongue, which helps them detect scents from various directions, enhancing their awareness of their surroundings.
+Terrestrial creatures, tegus are excellent diggers, skilled at finding food and shelter!

-The Blue Poison Dart Frog, also known as the Azureus Dart Frog or Dyeing Dart Frog, showcases a variety of blue shades, often with different amounts of black spots covering their bodies.
-The blue can range from a very dark, deep blue to a light, sky blue in some individuals.
-Many people believed that these brightly colored frogs were used by natives to create dye for fabrics, which is how they earned the name Dyeing Dart Frogs.
-Their vibrant colors not only make them beautiful but also serve as a warning to predators about their toxicity!
+The Blue Poison Dart Frog, or Azureus Dart Frog, displays various shades of blue, often having black spots.
+Their coloration can range from deep blue to light sky blue.
+Many settlers believe these vibrant frogs were used by natives to create dye for fabrics, earning them the name Dyeing Dart Frogs.
+Their bright colors not only make them striking, but also serve as a warning to predators about their toxicity!

-Barn owls have a distinctive heart-shaped face that is light in color, making them easily recognizable.
-Their bodies are covered in a mix of pale, tawny, and dark brown feathers, often with spots and speckles on their wings and back.
-This mottled appearance helps them camouflage in their natural habitats, allowing them to blend in with their surroundings.
-One interesting feature of barn owls is their asymmetrical ears, with one ear positioned higher than the other on each side of their head.
-This unique ear arrangement helps them pinpoint exactly where sounds are coming from.
-Their hearing is so precise that they can even hunt in complete darkness!
+Barn owls are easily recognizable by their distinctive heart-shaped, light-colored faces.
+Their bodies are covered in a mix of pale, tawny, and dark brown feathers, often spotted for camouflage in their habitats.
+A notable feature of barn owls is their asymmetrical ears, with one ear positioned higher than the other, helping them pinpoint sounds.
+Their exceptional hearing allows them to hunt even in complete darkness!